USRSE/usrse23/pages/participate/templates.md

   - Format
   - Intended audience
   - Estimated number of attendees
-- **Panelist Call**: If there will be a call for participatation (e.g., panelists or speakers), please provide a timeline and advertisement plan.
+- **Panelist Call**: If there will be a call for participation (e.g., panelists or speakers), please provide a timeline and advertisement plan.
 - **Special Requirements**: Do you require anything special for the room (besides a projector)?
 - **References**: If applicable